Updated: 12/14/2023 | Bogotá Travel Guide

 #19 Visit the Iglesia de San Francisco (San Francisco Church)

-This church was built in the 16th century, this Catholic church is the oldest surviving church in Bogotá.
+This church was built in the 16th century and is the oldest surviving church in Bogotá.

 The interior is impressively ornate, with a beautiful altar that dates back to the 17th century.
 It’s still in use, and you’ll likely see some locals praying during your visit, so make sure to dress appropriately (wear outfits with sleeves and cover your legs) and be respectful.